All Things Blue Capped Off The Second Night Of LWR’s Residency REVIEW+PHOTOS: ALL THINGS BLUE @ THE ECHO 1/15/18

 The final act to take the stage at LWR’s second residency showcase was the band All Things Blue.
-I won’t lie … for some reason, I had hard time connecting with this band’s music at The Echo.
+I won’t lie … for some reason, I had a hard time connecting with this band’s music at The Echo.
 That being said, I still took the time to find their music online to give them another listen… and my opinion of them changed dramatically.

 I. Dig.
 This.
 Band’s.
 Music.